Castle Kilbride

-Castle Kilbride is the former residence of James Livingston, a Canadian member of parliament, and owner of flax and linseed oil mills.
-It was designated a National Historic Site of Canada in March 1994.
+Castle Kilbride is the former residence of James Livingston, a Canadian member of parliament and owner of flax and linseed oil mills, and is located in Baden, Ontario, Canada.
+It was designated a National Historic Site of Canada in 1994.

-It was built in Baden, Ontario in 1877 and named after Livingston's birthplace in Scotland.
-The major feature of Castle Kilbride is the interior decorative murals in the style of the Italian Renaissance.
+It was built in 1877 and named after Livingston's birthplace East Kilbride in Scotland.
+The house has interior decorative murals in the style of the Italian Renaissance.
 The trompe-l'œil technique used in the murals gives the illusion of three dimensions.
-The building is also an outstanding example of an Italianate villa of its place and time, and at the time of its building was a tribute to the reputation of its owner as the so-called 'Flax and Oil King of Canada'.
+An Italianate villa, it was a tribute to the reputation of its owner as the so-called 'Flax and Oil King of Canada'.